Metadata Privacy Beyond Tunneling for Instant Messaging: DenIM on Signal

 A known (and often overseen) weakness of Signal is that if a user runs out of ephemeral keys, new sessions are initialized with less randomness by reusing the mid-term key instead of a one-time use key.
 Standard Signal mitigates this issue by letting users refill ephemeral keys at any point in time to avoid running out of keys.

 However, if the key distribution center (KDC) were to fail to return a deniable ephemeral key for a user because they have run out of keys, it would leak information about the number of deniable sessions a user has.
 Therefore, the number of deniable ephemeral keys each user stores in the KDC must be secret to the adversary.
 To limit traffic between the KDC and the user, and still maintain the randomness for the generation of the master secret, \ourprotocol\ lets the KDC generate new deniable ephemeral keys on the behalf of the user.
 To keep the KDC and client in sync, the client provides a seed for the KDC to be used as input for a deterministic key generator upon user registration.
 The KDC keeps a counter for how many times the key generator has been used, and the value of the counter is sent to the corresponding client with each deniable message.
+We stress that this change to Signal still means that the deniable messages will be end-to-end encrypted between sender and recipient -- the server will at most have access to one of the three keys (the ephemeral one) used to generate the master secret.